Your role in monitoring a doctor’s restrictions

 - If the restrictions require the doctor to have a Personal Development Plan (PDP) you should work with them to devise this.
 We will write to you every six months for updates about the doctor’s progress against achieving the aims of their PDPs.

-- If you have any concerns about the doctor, you should raise them with your GMC contact – either the Investigation Officer or your Employer Liaison Advisor (ELA).
+- If you have any concerns about the doctor, you should raise them with your GMC contact – either the investigation officer or your employer liaison adviser (ELA).

 What you can expect from us